MicrosoftDocs/fabric-docs/docs/admin/delegate-settings.md

 * [Workspace](../get-started/workspaces.md) - Collaborative environments where Fabric items are stored and shared.
 Certain tenant settings can be delegated to workspaces through a domain or a capacity.

 Domain, capacity and workspace admins can override tenant settings.
-Overriding tenant settings allows admins to modify their environment to meet their specific requirements.
-When a setting is adjusted at the domain or capacity level, it affects only the workspaces linked to those administrative units.
-Similarly, changes at the workspace level impact only the items stored within that workspace.
+Overriding tenant settings allows admins to modify their environment to meet specific requirements.
+When a setting is adjusted in a domain or capacity, it affects only the workspaces linked to those administrative units.
+Similarly, changes to a workspace impact only the items stored within that workspace.

-## Delegation Design
+## Delegation design

 A setting can be delegated either through domains or capacities, but not both.
 This ensures clarity in governance and prevents conflicts in the management of settings.

-After delegating to a domain or a capacity, certain settings can be further delegated to workspaces.
+After delegating to a domain or capacity, certain settings can be further delegated to workspaces.
 This allows for finer granularity in control, empowering workspace owners to customize the settings to their requirements.
 Tenant admins can bypass domain and capacity admins and delegate directly to workspaces.

-## Delegate settings to domains and capacities

-Follow these steps to delegate settings to domains and capacities:

-1. In Fabric, go to [tenant Settings](../admin/about-tenant-settings.md#how-to-get-to-the-tenant-settings).

-2. Select the setting you want to delegate, and select *Domain* or *Capacity*.

-3. Select the domain, capacity, and workspace you want to delegate the setting to.

-4. Select **Apply**.

 ## Delegate settings to workspaces

 Follow these steps to delegate settings to workspaces:

-1. Delegate tenant settings to a [capacity or a domain](#delegate-settings-to-domains-and-capacities).
+1. Delegate tenant settings to a capacity or a domain.

-2. Locate setting you want to delegate to a workspace in your domain or capacity.
+2. Locate the setting you want to delegate to a workspace in your domain or [capacity](capacity-settings.md#delegated-tenant-settings).

 3. Select the option to delegate to a workspaces.
 Some settings can't be delegated to workspaces.
 In such cases, there isn't an option to delegate to a workspace.